mukhlisanematova/3D-Model-of-NYC-Sidewalk/README.md

      <img src="Qgis_Part03.gif">

- 8. Then convert the shapefile format data into the CSV file on the google colab by python before feed into the unity, this is what I did before.
-But you can save the data into csv file format directory on the Qgis, just change the output format .shp to .csv.
+ 8. Then convert the shapefile format data into the CSV file on google collab by python before feed into the unity, this is what I did before.
+But you can save the data into csv file format directly on the Qgis, just change the output format .shp to .csv.

     <img src="Qgis_Part04.gif">